flutter/website/flutter-for-react-native/index.md

 flutter: [[highlight]]uses-material-design: true[[/highlight]]
 {% endprettify %}

-Flutter also includes a core [Cupertino (iOS-style)](../widgets/cupertino/) package that provides beautiful and high-resolution widgets for the current iOS design language.
-To include the `CupertinoIcons` font in your app, add a dependency for `cupertino_icons` in your project's `pubspec.yaml` file.
+Flutter's [Cupertino (iOS-style)](../widgets/cupertino/) package provides high fidelity widgets for the current iOS design language.
+To use the `CupertinoIcons` font, add a dependency for `cupertino_icons` in your project's `pubspec.yaml` file.
 <!-- skip -->
 ```yaml
 name: my_awesome_application